garylirocks/quickrefs/azure-compute.markdown

 - When adding a new disk to an encrypted VM, it's NOT encrypted automatically, it needs to be properly partitioned, formatted, and mounted before encryption
 - When enabling encryption on new VMs, you could use an ARM template to ensure data is encrypted at the point of deployment
 - ADE is required for VMs backed up to the Recovery Vault
+- **SSE with CMK improves on ADE** by enabling you to use any OS types and images for your VMs

 ### Availability options